Modification of banknotes of the Russian ruble (2022—2025): History

-In 2017, new banknotes were introduced with new denominations of 200 rubles and 2000 rubles, which depict the cities of Sevastopol (internationally recognized as Ukrainian while occupied by Russia since 2014) and Vladivostok — the cities of the Southern and Far Eastern Federal Districts of the Russian Federation, respectively.
+In 2017, new banknotes were introduced with new denominations of 200 rubles and 2000 rubles, which depict the cities of Sevastopol (internationally recognized as Ukrainian territory along with the entire Crimea while annexed by Russia since 2014) and Vladivostok — the cities of the Southern and Far Eastern Federal Districts of the Russian Federation, respectively.
 The new designs were voted for on the website твоя-россия.рф.
 The banknotes were unveiled and put into circulation on October 12, 2017.

 In July 2021, the deputy chairman of the Central Bank, Mikhail Alekseev, announced a change in the concept of the "Cities of Russia" series for banknotes.
 In particular, it was decided to link the obverse of each banknote to the administrative centers (except of the Southern Federal District) of each of the federal districts of Russia, and the reverse to the districts themselves.
 Mikhail Alekseev explained this decision by the fact that earlier the choice of cities represented on the notes was messy and narrow: "If now about 22 million people live in the cities depicted on the bills, who consider certain banknotes conditionally "their own", then with the expansion of the subject to the regional, every resident of the country will be able to associate himself with a banknote through the region in which he lives"'.
 The sights of the cities and districts that will be represented on them will be selected by an expert commission'.

 Old banknotes will be gradually withdrawn from circulation due to natural wear and tear.
 It is expected that by 2026 the new banknotes will prevail in active circulation over the old ones.
 The older notes are planned to be permanently withdrawn from circulation by 2035.